Ogden Water Regional Event and Junior Selection Event

 If you run down, you score at the mins/km rate for your age class and a proportion of the resulting score is awarded.
 Running 1 course down will reduce your score by 25%, 2 courses down by 50% and 3 courses down by 75%.
 Running 4 or more courses down will score 1 point.

 Speeds will also be adjusted proportionally between events by using the average of all winning times for each event so that there is no bias for runnability.
+Scoring: Individual scores will be calculated as follows:

 The target time for each age class is calculated by multiplying the target speed by the adjusted course distance.
 Achievement of this time is worth 100 points.